-The graph below compares the performance of buy-and-hold versus missing BOTH the 10 best AND 10 worst days.
-It turns out that missing both provides a greater return than buy-and-hold but with less volatility.
-This ratio leads to better risk-adjusted returns while also providing a much better investor experience for clients, given the more palatable outcomes.
+The graph here compares the performance of buy-and-hold versus missing BOTH the 10 best AND 10 worst days.
+It turns out that missing both provides a greater return than buy-and-hold – and with less volatility.
+This ratio leads to better risk-adjusted returns.
+It also likely would provide a better investor experience for clients, given the more palatable outcomes.

 Fast forward to six months from today and assume markets have normalized from a volatility perspective.
-Now imagine how much better an advisor’s recent client meetings could have been if they could illustrate for the client that their exposure was reduced before the chaos began using a simple, repeatable process that will resume exposure once volatility dies.
-I wonder if having this type of narrative in place might be a competitive advantage for goals-based advisors.
+Now imagine how much better your recent client meetings could have been if you could illustrate for the client that their exposure was reduced before the worst phase of the recent drawdown using a simple, repeatable process that will resume exposure once volatility dies.
+I imagine having this type of narrative in place would be a competitive advantage for goals-based advisors.

 The Journey Affects Arrival at the Destination